ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: EXPERIMENTAL RESULTS AND DISCUSSION

-Following prior infrared image destriping works for simulated image and real infrared stripe image~\cite{69}, we calculate the peak signal-to-noise ratio (PSNR)~\cite{61} and structural similarity index measurement (SSIM)~\cite{60} for simulated image destriping performance.
-We also use the surface roughness index (\textit{$\rho$})~\cite{10} and Naturalness Image Quality Evaluator (NIQE)~\cite{22} to evaluate the performance of real image destriping.
+Following prior IR image destriping works~\cite{76},~\cite{3},~\cite{69}, we calculate the Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measurement (SSIM) to evaluate the destriping performance.
+Higher PSNR and SSIM values indicate a closer similarity between the destriped and clean images.